 The music and the lyrics were composed by Episcopal preacher John Henry Hopkins in 1857, the same year that Jingle Bells was published.
 He published We Three Kings of Orient Are in 1863, in his book Carols, Hymns, and Songs.
 Hopkins lived from 1820 to 1891, and was a bit of a Renaissance man -- besides composing hymns he also taught music, illustrated books, wrote for a magazine, and designed stained glass windows.

-Select the song image below for a printable PDF of We Three Kings of Orient Are.
-The site will soon have versions of the carol in several other keys.
-You can also view and print the lyrics to We Three Kings of Orient Are.
+Select the song image below for a printable PDF of We Three Kings of Orient Are, or scroll down for links to many more arrangements in seven different keys in treble, bass, and alto clefs.
+There are also woodwind and brass arrangements of the carol in the key of concert E flat, and string arrangements in the key of D. You can also view and print the lyrics to We Three Kings of Orient Are.

 For a countdown to Christmas, visit the How Many Days Until Christmas page.
 The Two Happy Bears are excited about the holiday and are eagerly counting every second!